Works

 Overview

 Adham Faramawy is an artist of Egyptian descent based in London.
-They have had screenings at the Guggenheim Museum, New York; Tate Modern, London; Serpentine Gallery, London and Serpentine Ecologies Symposium, London; They have had recent exhibitions at Science Museum, Melbourne; Buffalo University Gallery, Buffalo (group); the Bernis Center, Omaha (group); Centre for Contemporary Arts Goldsmiths (London); Niru Ratnam Gallery, London (solo), Somerset House, London (group) and and Science Gallery, London (solo).
-They were shortlisted for the Jarman award 2021 and 2017.
+They have had screenings at the Guggenheim Museum, New York; Tate Modern and Tate Britain, London; Serpentine Gallery, London and Serpentine Ecologies Symposia, London.
+They have had recent exhibitions at Goldsmiths Centre for Contemporary Arts, London (group), Somerset House, London (group), Buffalo University Gallery, Buffalo (group); the Bemis Center, Omaha (group); Niru Ratnam Gallery, London (solo), and Cell Projects, London (solo).
+They were shortlisted for the Film London Jarman Award 2021 and 2017.
+Adham is the recipient of the Frieze London Artist Award 2023.

 Press